Quick and Easy Sourdough Discard Pizza Dough Recipe

 While the dough is rising, preheat the oven to 550 degrees with a pizza stone or baking sheet in the oven.
 It’s imperative the pizza stone be piping hot when we place the crust on it so that the pizza crust bakes evenly on the bottom.

-For smaller pizzas, divide the dough into two pieces and roll out the crusts to the desired thickness, Remember that the dough will continue to rise while it bakes, so don’t make your crust too thick.
+Remember that the dough will continue to rise while it bakes, so don’t make your crust too thick.
 I like a thicker crust so I roll mine out to around 1-1.5 inches.

 Place the rolled out dough on to a piece of parchment paper.